 Abrasion is defined as wear on the surface of one body caused by particles from another body, called an abrasive.

 It is a fundamental parameter when defining the field of application of a pipe, since it will determine the use, or not, of different materials.
 In the case of installations that carry suspended solids, or are unblocked with hydrojet, this property must be evaluated as essential.

 Wear depends mainly on four variables:

-- Of the constituent material of the surface (or the constituent surface material)
+- The constituent material of the surface (or the constituent surface material)

-- Of the relative speed between the surface and the abrasive material.
+- The relative speed between the surface and the abrasive material

 To determine the resistance to abrasion, the overturning test is performed using the Darmstadt method.
 This test allows comparing the behavior of different types of pipes.